frebib/dotfiles/README.md

 You can put the `dotfiles` directory anywhere, just be sure to update the `$DOTFILES` envvar in `.profile`

-To install all of my packages & programs, run the setup script:

-    scripts/setup.sh

 To link all the configuration files, run the init-dotfiles script:

 **Be warned that this will destroy your current configs without warning**

     scripts/init-dotfiles.sh

+To install all of my packages & programs, check out my other repo <https://github.com/frebib/arch-install/> and the [`userinstall`](https://github.com/frebib/arch-install/blob/master/userinstall) script